 GOAL – UPGRADE THE TRAINING FOR AND ABILITY OF THE COMMITTEES TO COMPLY WITH CAMPAIGN FINANCE LAWS.

 - Offer training to committees to improve compliance with campaign finance laws and rules.
 In an effort to prepare candidates of the numerous reporting requirements and laws regarding campaign finance, training classes were offered across the State.
-There were classes offered on Kauai, Maui, Hilo, and Honolulu in June and July 2014 with 95 registrants who attended presentations on candidate committees, noncandidate committees, and public financing.
+There were classes offered on Kauai, Maui, Hilo (but not enough registrations), and Honolulu in June and July 2014 with 95 registrants who attended presentations on candidate committees, noncandidate committees, and public financing.
 In consideration of new case law and entering into an election year, powerpoint training presentations were revised.